Optimal Disturbances of Blocking: A Barotropic View: The NMI model and optimal disturbances

+\paragraph{Variations in the westerly wind} By utilizing the CNOP approach, we can compute the optimal disturbance of the initial blocking amplitude, denoted as $b_0$ in~\cref{eqn: max-obj-init}, and the optimal disturbance of the preexisting synoptic-scale eddies, denoted as $f_0$ in~\cref{eqn: max-synp}.
+To explore the influence of changes in the westerly wind $U$ on these optimal disturbances, we can assign different values to the westerly wind $U$ and observe the resulting changes, which allows us to understand how variations in the westerly wind affect the optimal disturbances.

+\paragraph{Numerical implementation} In the theoretical analysis, the optimization problems concerning the optimal perturbations $b_0$ and $f_0$, as described in~\cref{eqn: max-obj-init} and~\cref{eqn: max-synp}, are directly derived from the forced NLS equation~\eqref{eqn: ampli-nls}, which is considered as an infinite-dimensional model.
+However, when implementing it numerically on a computer, the optimization problems,~\eqref{eqn: max-obj-init} and~\eqref{eqn: max-synp}, are reduced to finite-dimensional ones.

-For the time evolution of the complex blocking amplitude $B$, we adopt the same settings as in~\citet{luo2005barotropic, luo2014nonlinear, luo2019nonlinear}.
-A high-order split-step Fourier scheme~\citep{muslu2005higher} is used to numerically solve the forced NLS equation with the periodic boundary condition~\eqref{eqn: ampli-nls}.
-Here, we set the nondimensional grid parameters, $\Delta x = 0.2296$ as the spatial grid size ($d=101$) and $\Delta t = 0.0864$ as the time step.
-Also, the boundary parameter and the initial condition are set as $L_x=11.48$ and $B_0=0.4$, respectively.
-For computing the CNOP, we adopt the second spectral projected gradient method (SPG2)~\citep{birgin2000nonmonotone} conventionally and take the standard numerical gradient with the step size $\epsilon=10^{-8}$.
+In this paper, we adopt the same method and numerical settings as described in~\citep{luo2005barotropic, luo2014nonlinear, luo2019nonlinear} to study the time evolution of the blocking amplitude $B$.
+To numerically simulate the forced NLS equation with the periodic boundary condition~\eqref{eqn: ampli-nls}, we utilize the high-order split-step Fourier scheme developed in~\citep{muslu2005higher}, which is known for its excellent performance.
+We set the nondimensional grid parameters, $\Delta x = 0.2296$ as the spatial grid size ($d=101$) and $\Delta t = 0.0864$ as the time step.
+Additionally, the boundary parameter is set as $L_x=11.48$ and the initial blocking amplitude is set as $B_0=0.4$.
+To compute the CNOP, we conventionally employ the second spectral projected gradient method (SPG2) proposed in~\citep{birgin2000nonmonotone}.
+The standard numerical gradient is computed with the step size $\epsilon=10^{-8}$.
 The energy norm of the blocking amplitude is numerically set as

-Empirical observations manifest the intensification of a blocking event often arrives at the maximum at about $10$ days from the onset, so we set the prediction time at day $T=10$~\citep{breeden2020optimal}.
-Based on the initial blocking amplitude $B_0=0.4$, we show optimal initial disturbances in terms of its spatial distribution with different constraint parameters $\gamma$ in~\Cref{fig: nmi-cnop}.